farlies/rsked/doc/CONFIGURATION.md

 - `wait_us` : integer, microseconds to wait for vlc to respond to commands

 Stock VLC Media Player on most Linux distributions will play most audio content.
-Starting with v1.0.5 it is by default the top priority player for everything except FM radio.
+Starting with v1.0.5 it is experimentally available for everything except FM radio.
+It seems to work well on x86, but has thrown odd errors on Arm (Debian 10).
 You might still prefer `mpd` which has had far more testing with `rsked`.
 The `wait_us` might need to be adjusted from its default (40,000 microseconds) if VLC proves sluggish on the target embedded system.